List of Indiana Jones characters: Agent Mason

 Agent Mason (Shaunette Renée Wilson) is an African American CIA agent who is (rather reluctantly) assigned to work for Voller.
 After revealing his true intentions to her, Klaber shoots and kills her.

 Colonel Weber

 Colonel Weber (Thomas Kretschmann) is a Nazi colonel whom Voller works for in 1944.
 He manages to pursue Jones and Shaw through the train until he is killed during a scuffle with the latter.

 Hauke

 Hauke (Olivier Richters) is a henchman of Voller's.

 Hauke is a heavybuilt henchman that opposes Indiana Jones, a role preceded by Pat Roach in the first two Indiana Jones films, Igor Jijikine in Kingdom of the Crystal Skull, and Tony Todd in The Great Circle.
-However, he is not defeated by Indy, rather, he is instead killed by Teddy, who straps him to an underwater grate, leaving him to drown.
+However, he is not defeated by Indy, rather, he is instead killed by Teddy, who handcuffs him to an underwater grate, leaving him to drown.

 Pontimus

-Pontimus (Mark Killeen) is a Roman soldier who fought at the Siege of Syracuse during 212 BC, who comes into conflict with the time travelling Nazis.
+Pontimus (Mark Killeen) is a Roman soldier who fought at the Siege of Syracuse during 212 BC, who comes into conflict with the time-travelling Nazis.